-The "Trainee Day" attendees may know from past annual meetings has been re-imagined as ASH-a-Palooza!
+The “Trainee Day” attendees may know from past annual meetings has been re-imagined as ASH-a-Palooza!
 What has emerged is a new educational experience that will offer a relaxed, open learning environment for trainees in a festival-like setting with multiple opportunities for micro learning.
 Trainees won’t want to miss this fun, interactive, half-day event, complete with engaging ASH Talks, “speed mentoring,” food, and more!

 Trainee Welcome Reception

 Friday, December 6, 2019, 6:00 p.m. - 8:00 p.m.

 This informal social event, hosted at ASH Park @ the Plaza, provides the opportunity for undergraduates, medical and graduate students, residents, and fellows (MD and PhD) to gather with their peers.
 The reception will include an overview of ASH trainee resources and a guide to the annual meeting for trainees.
 A shuttle will be provided from Topgolf for those attending ASH-a-Palooza to ASH Park @ the Plaza.back to top